Jonix11/App-AT/README.md

 ## Installation

-First of all, you have to **rename NetworkInfo_Rename.plist file to NetworkInfo.plist inside Provider/Network folder** and then introduce your own api key, hash and timestamp to be able to connect to Marvel API.
+First of all, you have to **rename ApiInfo_Rename.plist file to ApiInfo.plist inside Provider/Network folder** and then introduce your own api key, hash and timestamp to be able to connect to Marvel API.

 This app use **CocoaPods**, to run it, you must to execute the following command from the terminal to install CocoaPods dependencies: